Overview

 Design System

 I built our design system 0→1.
 No one told me to.
-I saw the long-term cost of not having one.
+I saw the long-term cost of not having one and acted.

-I got buy-in by weaving it into smaller projects first.
-Tested with concentrated groups.
-Built advocates.
-Once the impact was proven, management and developers came onboard.
+In addition to the website migration project, I gained buy-in for other areas of the design system by weaving them into smaller projects first.
+I tested with concentrated groups and built advocates.
+Once the impact was proven, other teams came on board.

-The impact: by Q2 the system powered 100% of new web pages and 50% of product UI.
-Designers spent far less time on repetitive work.
-We eliminated duplicate effort and built a foundation that scales.
+By Q2, the system powered 100% of new web pages and 50% of product UI.

 Brand Hub